 According to an article on CNBC , anywhere from about $54k in Mississippi to $88k in New York.
 The amount needed depends on where you live and the cost of living in that area.
 However, costs can still be greatly reduced based on how you budget and manage your money.

 People can live on one income by budgeting and reducing monthly expenses (downsizing, couponing, monitoring utilities, etc).

+Living on one income in a two-income world certainly has it’s benefits and disadvantages.
 Are you currently living on or trying to live on one income?
 Feel free to share your experience or any tips below.